fresheneesz/bitcoinThroughputAnalysis/README.md

 The equation for the maximum size of the blockchain that can be downloaded by our 90th percentile users is (See [Appendix A](#appendix-a---derivation-of-initial-block-download-equations) for derivation):

-`maxSize = 94 KB/s * 1.25^years * 1 week = 94*1.25^t*(7*24*60*60)/10^6 GB`
+`maxSize = 94 KB/s * 1.25^years * 1 week = 94*1.25^y*(7*24*60*60)/10^6 GB`

-The maximum throughput our 90th percentile users can manage at that maximum size at a given time `t` is:
+The maximum throughput our 90th percentile users can manage at that maximum size at a given year `y` is:

-`maxSize' = 94 KB/s * ln(1.25) * 1.25^years * 1 week = 94*1.25^t*(7*24*60*60)/(365*24*60*60) KB/s`
+`maxSize' = 94 KB/s * ln(1.25) * 1.25^years * 1 week = 94*1.25^y*(7*24*60*60)/(365*24*60*60) KB/s`

-This means the current maximum size we can safely support is 57 GB, and the maximum growth at that size requires a maximum blocksize of 241 KB.
-If we keep Bitcoin unchanged, we won't reach safe operation for over 15 years, as far as IBD is concerned.
+This means the current maximum chain-size we can safely support is 57 GB, and the maximum growth at that size requires a maximum blocksize of 241 KB.
+If we keep Bitcoin unchanged, we won't reach safe operation for over 10-15 years, as far as IBD is concerned for the stated goals.

 ## Initial Sync Validation (without assumevalid)

 First, I'll do this without the benefit of assumevalid, since some people believe the only way to be sure you're on the right chain is to download and validate the entire thing.
 The equations (See [Appendix B](#appendix-b---derivation-of-the-equation-for-initial-sync-validation-without-assumevalid) for derivation) for how many transactions we can process to meet a given sync-time requirement are:

-`maxTransactions = 200 * 1.17^years * (7*24*60*60)`
+`maxTransactions = 200 * 1.17^y * (7*24*60*60)`

-`maxTransactions' = 200 * ln(1.17) * 1.17^years * (7*24*60*60)`
+`maxTransactions' = 200 * ln(1.17) * 1.17^y * (7*24*60*60)`

 The current maximum number of transactions we meet our goals with is 0.5 transactions/second, which is equivalent to a maximum block size of 129 KB.
-This too would take over 15 years to get to a point where we're meeting goals.
+This would take over 15 years to get to a point where we're meeting goals.

 ## Initial Sync Validation (using assumevalid)

 With [assumevalid](https://bitcoinmagazine.com/articles/bitcoin-core-0140-released-whats-new/), not all transactions in the chain need to be validated.
 I'll assume a hypothetical 6-month software release cycle, where the assumevalid block is chosen 1 month before release, which means a new client with correct software will only need to validate blocks up to 7 months into the past.
 I'll assume that avoiding transaction signature validation saves 90% of the transaction processing time (some processing is still needed to build the UTXO set).
-In practice, assumevalid gives in total (including processing of transactions past the assumevalid point) approximately a [50% transaction-validation time reduction](https://www.reddit.com/r/Bitcoin/comments/5xomir/0140_is_a_beast_48_faster_initial_sync/) (ie a 100% speedup).
+In practice, assumevalid currently gives in total (including processing of transactions past the assumevalid point) approximately a [50% transaction-validation time reduction](https://www.reddit.com/r/Bitcoin/comments/5xomir/0140_is_a_beast_48_faster_initial_sync/) (ie a 100% speedup).

 Because the equations for blockchain size using assumevalid aren't solvable for the number of transactions over time (see [Appendix C](#appendix-c---derivation-of-the-equation-for-initial-sync-validation-using-assumevalid)), I decided to solve approximately with guess and check in excel.
 Basically I have a starting point for the blockchain size and transaction throughput, from which I calculate the number of recent transactions not assumed valid and the number of old transactions that are assumed valid.
 I also calculated a number that I called the "Adjusted Equivalent Transactions", which is the number of transactions that a node could process without the benefit of assumevalid in the same amount of time that a node could process the full (non adjusted) transactions.
 From that adjusted value, I calculated the syncTime.
 Each subsequent blockchain size is calculated from the transaction throughput the previous year, and I played around with each year's throughput so that the syncTime was about 7 days for each year.

 Since there's multiple solutions to this, I cacluated one set of solutions anchoring on the current blockchain size and a second set of solutions anchoring on the current throughput.
 They ended up having somewhat similar numbers.
 Using the current blockchain size of 415 million transactions as the anchor point, the maximum throughput would be 4.9 tps or the equivalent of about 1.4 MB blocks.
 Using the current throughput of about [4.2 transactions/second](https://www.blockchain.com/en/charts/transactions-per-second?timespan=all&daysAverageString=7) (which translates to blocks of about 1.2 MB) as the anchor point, the maximum blockchain size would be about 530 million transactions (about 25% more than the blockchain contains).
-This means that by using assumevalid to avoid validating old transactions, Bitcoin is currently at a healthy size and growth rate as far as transaction processing is concerned.
+This means that even when using assumevalid to avoid validating old transactions, Bitcoin still currently doesn't quite meet goals for initial-sync validation and won't meet goals for about 5 years.

 ## Ongoing Transaction Download & Upload